Current job title: Freelance Printmaker

 What lessons/skills did you gain from your course?

-I learnt what printmaking is and I learnt who I want to be.
+I learned what printmaking is and I learned who I want to be.

 Did you undertake a placement during your degree and if so, how did this benefit you?

 During my second and third year, I worked alongside incredibly skilled printmakers in addition to the sustainable Earth department at the University.
 These people have helped me to progress and have the confidence to be the artist and the person that I am.